-- (a) Management and performance fees: - (i) Management fees:
+(a) Management and performance fees:

+(i) Management fees:

 In accordance with the Third Amended and Restated Management Agreement dated May 1, 2017, as amended March 7, 2019 (the "Management Agreement"), the Manager provides management services in connection with all aspects of the identification, investment, development, active monitoring and ultimate divestment of all investments of the Company.
-This Management Agreement is in effect until April 30, 2023 and shall be renewed automatically at that date for an additional four-year term, unless a vote of shareholders determines otherwise.
+This Management Agreement was in effect until April 30, 2023 and was renewed automatically at that date for a four-year term, until April 30, 2027 unless a vote of shareholders determines otherwise.